Abibubble/ms3-the-bar-blade/TESTING.md

 * Provides a form for users to fill in, with placeholder text, and a helpful message about accessibility.
 * Once submitted, it adds a cocktail to the database, which then populates it onto the homepage, and onto the user's profile.
 * All cocktails added by the user will appear on their profile.
-* &#128272; If the user is an admin, all cocktails appear on their profile, not just the ones they've added.
-This is so the admin users can edit or delete any cocktail without needing to go into the MongoDB database.
+* &#128272; Admin users can edit or delete any cocktail without needing to go into the MongoDB database.

 ### Edit Cocktail
 * &#128100;